Renaissance in Albania: Poetry

 Extract from Gencine-i Raz, a diwan poem of Yahya bey Dukagjini.

 During the 16th-17th centuries poetry would also experience a growth in popularity.
 Most Albanian poets from this time would live in Istanbul, writing diwan poetry in the Ottoman Turkish alphabet.
-Many of these poems would play a crucial role in classical Turkish literature.
+Many of these poems would play a crucial role in classical Turkish literature and in the Timurid Renaissance.
 Of these poets, the most notable were Mesihi of Prishtina, Yahya bey Dukagjini and Suzi Çelebi.
 Mesihi is known for writing the poem "Murabba' -i bahâr" (Ode to Spring) which would later be translated by Orientalist William Jones.
 It remained for a long time as the best known Turkish poem in Europe.
 Yahya Bey Dukagjini also played a crucial role in Albanian-Ottoman poetry.
 He is known for writing a Khamsa of five poems, from which the most famous are "Shâh u gedâ" (The King and the Beggar) and "Yusuf ve Züleyha" (Yusuf and Züleyha), a poem which regards the romance and love of two youths.
 Suzi Çelebi is known for writing the epic poem "Gazavatname Mihaloğlu", which narrates the 15th century Ottoman conquest of the Balkans as well as the glory and battles of Ottoman commander Mihaloğlu Ali Bey. Çelebi also founded the first open library in the Ottoman Balkans in Prizren.